NavodContrath/html-css-spotifyweb/redme.md

 map:

 MOBILE FIRST
--give the structure of the page on penpot
--traslate the structure given on pen pot to html and css (block structure) -color, fonts and styles research
+-give the structure of the page on penpot (done) -traslate the structure given on pen pot to html and css (block structure) -color, fonts and styles research
 -work on the main: 1. side-bar